Fast syndrome-based Chase decoding of binary BCH codes through Wu list decoding: The fast Chase algorithm

 (by Proposition \ref{prop:sigdeg} ahead) and check if $\delta=|E|$.
 If equality holds, adjoin the error vector with support $E$ to the list of output error vectors (see justification ahead).

 \end{enumerate}

 \end{itemize}

 Note that the comparison of the degree of the estimated ELP to the number of its roots is equivalent to checking that the syndrome of the error vector defined by the estimated ELP is equal to the syndrome of $\bs{y}$: First, the estimated ELP $\tilde{\sigma}:=\mu(f_1\bh_1+f_2\bh_2)$ is separable, by the degree test.
 Also, since $\tilde{\sigma}\in \mu(N)=M$, we may use \cite[Prop.~4.3]{SB21} with $\tilde{\omega}:=\tilde{\sigma}'$ to show that the error vector with locations defined by $\tilde{\sigma}$ and values obtained by $\tilde{\sigma}$ and $\tilde{\omega}=\tilde{\sigma}'$ through {\it Forney's formula} (see e.g., \cite[Eq.~(3)]{SB21}) has the same syndrome as $\bs{y}$.
-Finally, observing Forney's formula for the case where the polynomial in the denominator is the derivate of that in the numerator and $a_i=\alpha_i$ for all $i$ (using the terminology of \cite{SB21}), as is the case for BCH codes, we see that all the error values obtained with this formula must be $1$.
+Finally, observing Forney's formula for the case where $\omega=\sigma'$ and $a_i=\alpha_i$ for all $i$ (using the terminology of \cite{SB21}), as is the case for BCH codes, we see that all the error values obtained with this formula must be $1$.

 It remains to justify the calculation of the degree $\delta$ in the above steps.
 For this, we have the following proposition. \begin{proposition} For any polynomials $u_1(X),u_2(X)\in \eftwos[X]$, it holds that